kubernetes/website/docs/tasks/administer-cluster/out-of-resource.md

 where:

-* `eviction-signal` is a eviction signal token as defined in the previous table.
+* `eviction-signal` is an eviction signal token as defined in the previous table.
 * `operator` is the desired relational operator, such as `<` (less than).
 * `quantity` is the eviction threshhold quantity, such as `1Gi`.
 These tokens must match the quantity representation used by Kubernetes.
 An eviction threshold can also